Passive smoking: Pathophysiology

 A 2004 study by the International Agency for Research on Cancer of the World Health Organization concluded that non-smokers are exposed to the same carcinogens as active smokers.
 Sidestream smoke contains more than 4,000 chemicals, including 69 known carcinogens.
 Of special concern are polynuclear aromatic hydrocarbons, tobacco-specific N-nitrosamines, and aromatic amines, such as 4-aminobiphenyl, all known to be highly carcinogenic.
-Mainstream smoke, sidestream smoke, and secondhand smoke contain largely the same components, however the concentration varies depending on type of smoke.
+Mainstream smoke, sidestream smoke, and passive smoke contain largely the same components, however the concentration varies depending on type of smoke.
 Several well-established carcinogens have been shown by the tobacco companies' own research to be present at higher concentrations in sidestream smoke than in mainstream smoke.

-Secondhand smoke has been shown to produce more particulate-matter (PM) pollution than an idling low-emission diesel engine.
+Passive smoke has been shown to produce more particulate-matter (PM) pollution than an idling low-emission diesel engine.
 In an experiment conducted by the Italian National Cancer Institute, three cigarettes were left smoldering, one after the other, in a 60 m^{3} garage with a limited air exchange.
 The cigarettes produced PM pollution exceeding outdoor limits, as well as PM concentrations up to 10-fold that of the idling engine.

-Secondhand tobacco smoke exposure has immediate and substantial effects on blood and blood vessels in a way that increases the risk of a heart attack, particularly in people already at risk.
+Passive tobacco smoke exposure has immediate and substantial effects on blood and blood vessels in a way that increases the risk of a heart attack, particularly in people already at risk.
 Exposure to tobacco smoke for 30 minutes significantly reduces coronary flow velocity reserve in healthy nonsmokers.
-Secondhand smoke is also associated with impaired vasodilation among adult nonsmokers.
-Secondhand smoke exposure also affects platelet function, vascular endothelium, and myocardial exercise tolerance at levels commonly found in the workplace.
+Passive smoke is also associated with impaired vasodilation among adult nonsmokers.
+Passive smoke exposure also affects platelet function, vascular endothelium, and myocardial exercise tolerance at levels commonly found in the workplace.

 Pulmonary emphysema can be induced in rats through acute exposure to sidestream tobacco smoke (30 cigarettes per day) over a period of 45 days.
 Degranulation of mast cells contributing to lung damage has also been observed.